versoindustries/verso-backend/README.md

 To integrate with a custom frontend:
 - Update routes and templates as needed.
 - Expose API endpoints for a headless setup if preferred.

+## Notes

+Docs.md is a breakdown and explanation of the backend.

+In the docs folder, we will have documentation on how to effectively build this out using Grok3.
+   - **WARNING**: LLM docs and system instructions are specifically tailored to work with XAi Grok3 only.
+It is untested with any other LLM provider, thus we cannot guarentee results.
+We strongly reccomend utilizing Grok3 from XAi to build this out.
+Refer to the docs for the rest.

 ## Contributing